English Idioms List

 - You're toast—If you didn’t study for the exam you're going to fail it.

 by yourself: all alone.

 - If you just want to be by yourself, why don’t you say so?

-- I can't wait until you can drive by yourself.
+- Driving you to all of your after school activities takes a lot of my time!
+I can't wait until you can drive by yourself.

 - Do you really want to get an apartment by yourself?
 It'll be so expensive.

 to yourself: Keeping or having something only for you.

 - If that’s what you really believe, I suggest you keep your opinions to yourself.

 - Are you crazy?
 You’re always talking to yourself.